-The Surgeon will help the patient to reach a decision re: treatment.
+The Surgeon will help the patient to reach a decision regarding treatment.
 The options are:

 It is a surgical procedure that is often performed under local anaesthetic and sedation, involves removal of an ellipse of skin and sweat gland from the armpit.
 It creates a 4cm scar in the hair bearing skin in the axillae (armpit) and gives a long lasting result.

 Sweat glands need a nerve impulse to activate.
 Without this stimulation, they won’t secrete.
 With injecting Botox into problem areas such as underarms, hands and feet, the related nerve impulse is temporarily relaxed and prevented from reaching the sweat gland.
 This, in turn, stops sweat production in the treated area.

 The treatment is as simple as it sounds.
 All patients report a substantial reduction in sweating within two days.
 Better still, many patients don’t sweat at all following treatment.
 Repeat treatment is generally recommended within 3-6 months.
 An injection into the armpits and hands has been shown to be very successful.
 Good results can be achieved after a single injection session and lasts up to 6 months.

 Patient will be going home with minimal discomfort, simple analgesic will be adequate to control the discomfort.

 You are able to return back to work the day following surgery as long as it does not involve heavy duty work or stretching the arms above the shoulders.

 Back to full normal activities in 7 days time.